 a.
 Click the Take Screenshots button.

 IMPORTANT: You have to upload a minimum of 3 and a maximum of 5 screenshots.
-If you do not plan on publishing an iPad version, you can leave the Tablet screenshots.
+If you do not plan on publishing an iPad version, you can ignore the Tablet screenshots.

 Deleting, Replacing, and Downloading a Screenshot